-With the advancement in technology, changing requirement at job place, and the rapid pace of time, their relevance is changing with time but as a job seeker, you should know the different types of formats and their significance.
+With the advancement in technology, a changing requirement at the job place, and the rapid pace of time, their relevance is changing with time but as a job seeker, you should know the different formats(CV vs resume vs biodata) and significance.

 CV- Curriculum Vitae:

-Indeed, this format is used when we want to describe our life’s activity in detail format.
-You can say it is some sort of biography except it is oriented for job proposal and that you are not going to iterate any personal life story which is not related to job proposal.
+Indeed, this format uses when we want to describe our life’s activity in detail format.
+You can say it is some sort of biography except it orient for a job proposal and that you are not going to iterate any personal life story which not relates to job proposal.

-- In your CV, you get to explain in depth about your career’s objective which is in contrast to resume that is more tailored according to the need of a job where you are applying.
+- In your CV, you get to explain in depth about your career’s objective which is, in contrast, to resume that is more tailored according to the need of a job where you are applying.
 Your career’s objective may not be exactly in line with the job you are currently applying but you can explain your prospective employer as to the current job will help you in achieving your end goal.
 Next, comes, your talents and skill set.

 - You need to jot every type of skills and talents that you have gathered through your life, but keep in mind that it should be relevant to the corporate world.
-You can do the same when mentioning about you accomplishment in depth.
-CV allows the reader to learn about you in detail.
+You can do the same when mentioning about your accomplishment in depth.
+A CV allows the reader to learn about you in detail.

-A resume, unlike other two formats, is very rich in content and is used more often as it points out the essential skills and experiences that you have while saving a lot of time on the part of the recruiter to skim through the details.
+A resume, unlike other two formats, is very rich in content and is uses more often as it points out the essential skills and experiences that you have while saving a lot of time on the part of the recruiter to skim through the details.

 - You need to make sure that your resume is eye-catching but at the same time, it should be elegant enough so that the reader can easily skim through essential information.
 Also, you need to keep in mind that the overall layout of a resume plays a huge role whether a person will go through your resume or not.